Dogs Can Remember Names of Toys 2 Years After Seeing Them, New Study Finds

 “In humans, high performance in verbal memory tasks has been associated with high-performance in other memory tasks, such as visuospatial memory and autobiographical memory, and other cognitive domains, such as executive functioning,” Dror wrote.
 They hope to explore further research on dogs to find if an advanced verbal memory also correlates with other cognitive abilities.

 Learning about how dogs’ memories work can help us understand our own memories and language acquisition, too.
 “Why is language uniquely human?
-To understand that, we need to understand what parts of language are available in other animals and which parts are not,” Dror told The Guardian
+To understand that, we need to understand what parts of language are available in other animals and which parts are not,” Dror told opens in a new tabThe Guardian.

 They add the caveat that since not all dogs are able to learn object labels the way these gifted word learners are, the results don’t necessarily apply to all dog populations.